Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

    - Update `HL_PRIVATE_KEY` secret with the new mainnet key

 2. **Bridge real USDC**
-   - Bridge a small amount ($500-$1000) to your mainnet account via app.hyperliquid.xyz/deposit
+   - Bridge only an amount you can afford to lose to your mainnet account via app.hyperliquid.xyz/deposit
    - Distribute it however you want across the three bots (mentally — they share the account)

 3. **Reset your state Gists**